almibe/ligature-rs/README.md

 Related projects
 * almibe/ligature-grammar - the ANTLR grammars used by this project
-* almibe/ligature-store - backend for Ligature based on using OrientDB to persist values
+* almibe/ligature-store - backend for Ligature that persists values to disk